envoyproxy/gateway/site/content/en/latest/user/deployment-mode.md

 * The default deployment model is - Envoy Gateway **watches** for resources such a `Service` & `HTTPRoute` in **all** namespaces and **creates** managed data plane resources such as EnvoyProxy `Deployment` in the **namespace where Envoy Gateway is running**.
-* Envoy Gateway also supports **Namespaced** deployment mode, you can watch resources in the specific namespaces by assigning `EnvoyGateway.provider.kubernetes.watch.namespaces` or `EnvoyGateway.provider.kubernetes.watch.namespaceSelectors` and **creates** managed data plane resources in the **namespace where Envoy Gateway is running**.
+* Envoy Gateway also supports [Namespaced deployment mode][], you can watch resources in the specific namespaces by assigning `EnvoyGateway.provider.kubernetes.watch.namespaces` or `EnvoyGateway.provider.kubernetes.watch.namespaceSelectors` and **creates** managed data plane resources in the **namespace where Envoy Gateway is running**.
 * Support for alternate deployment modes is being tracked [here][issue1117].